-This easy red white and blue bundt cake recipe is the perfect patriotic dessert for your 4th of July celebrations.
+This Easy Patriotic Fireworks Bundt Cake is the perfect patriotic dessert for your 4th of July celebrations.
 Made with boxed cake mix, food coloring, and a simple powdered sugar glaze on top, every bite is flavorful, sweet, and a crowd-pleaser.

 - It's easy to make!
 Just prepare some boxed cake mix and add a few extra steps before topping with some red white and blue icing on top.
 It looks impressive, but it's so easy to make that everyone will enjoy getting a slice.